brpowell/tab-hero/README.md

 # Tab Hero

-An entertainment VS Code extension that adds fun score animations when tab completions are accepted! 🎮
+A VS Code extension that adds score animations when tab completions are accepted 🎮.

 ## Features

-- **Score Animations**: See exciting score popups (+5, +100, etc.) when you accept tab completions
+- **Score Animations**: See score popups (🎯 +5, 🎯 +100, etc.) when you accept tab completions
 - **Quality-Based Scoring**: Scores are calculated based on completion length and complexity
 - **Customizable**: Configure score values, colors, animation styles, and more
-- **Smooth Animations**: Beautiful floating text animations that fade out gracefully

 ## How It Works